Skip to main content

 Stages

-1. Eligibility — Hard pass/fail.
+1. Eligibility — Hard pass/fail filter.
 Legal, compliance, do-not-contact.
 Failure blocks the offer immediately.

-2. Fit Filters — Product-fit checks.
+2. Fit Filters — Hard product-fit filter.
 Whether the offer could logically apply to this customer at all.
+A failing offer is dropped, exactly like Eligibility.

 Authoring rules